bernie9991/lifescore/README.md

     ```bash
     git clone https://github.com/bernie9991/lifescore.git
     ```
-2. Install dependencies:
+2. Navigate to the project directory:
     ```bash
+    cd lifescore
+    ```
+3. Install dependencies:
+    ```bash
     npm install
     ```
-3. Set up your `.env` file based on `.env.example`.
+4. Set up your `.env` file by copying the example:
+    ```bash
+    cp .env.example .env
+    ```
+5. Fill in the required environment variables in your new `.env` file.
-4. Run the development server:
+6. Run the development server:
     ```bash
     npm run dev
     ```